easybuilders/easybuild/docs/Installation.rst

   pip install easybuild

+You may need to tweak this command a bit, depending on your setup, see :ref:`more_pip`.

 .. note::
   There are various other ways of installing Python packages, which we won't cover here.
   If you are familiar with other tools like ``virtualenv`` or ``pipenv``, feel free to use those